 Another nifty feature from qBittorrent is “Anonymous Mode.”
 This feature can offer a layer of security on its own but won’t work effectively without having a VPN or proxy service enabled.

-- Keep your qBittorrent fingerprint completely hidden from the peer-ID
+- Keep your qBittorrent fingerprint wholly hidden from the peer-ID

 - Remove your IP address data (even VPNs) from all trackers.